YeeTone/A3-CS109-2023Spring/docs/Readme.md

 ### Output Format

-A number indicate the detail of the specific square.
+A number indicates the detail of the specific square.

 ### Sample with Explanation